-Where to Go on a Date in Atlanta This Spring
+Where to Go on a Date in Atlanta This Winter

 Old Fourth Ward

-The Illuminarium is one of Atlanta’s most visually stunning new attractions, but there’s much more to it than its popular African safari-themed WILD exhibition.
-The same 4K projection technology that powers The Illuminarium’s daytime and After Dark experiences is also utilized in The Bar at The Illuminarium, making for one of the most breathtaking watering holes in the entire city.
+The Illuminarium is one of Atlanta’s most visually stunning new attractions, but there’s much more to it than its popular African safari-themed WILD exhibition and gorgeous recent 21+ addition, O'KEEFE: One Hundred Flowers.
+The same 4K projection technology that powers The Illuminarium’s daytime and 21+ After Dark experiences will also be used in the coming weeks to introduce two new exhibitions—Space and Waking Wonderland.
+If you and your date get hungry, you won’t even have to leave the attraction.
 The Illuminarium Cafe—which boasts a small but impressive menu consisting of house-smoked brisket mac & cheese, salmon salad, melts, burgers, and more—is what brings it all together and makes The Illuminarium the perfect place for a romantic date night.
 You and your boo can grab dinner, see an incredible multi-sensory presentation, and enjoy cocktails in one location.

 Old Fourth Ward

-Now that Atlanta’s starting to warm up, outdoor activities are finally sensible date options again, and there’s no outdoor date that’s more romantic than a sunset dinner overlooking the city at Nine Mile Station.
-The breathtaking open-air date offers a beautiful rooftop view of Buckhead, Downtown, and Midtown, and the food—we’re talking mouth-watering menu options like Scottish Salmon, Beef Tenderloin Carpaccio, Duck Confit Croquettes, Sesame Crusted Tuna, and more—is just as impressive as the view.
-Physically elevate your next dinner date by bringing your SO to an unforgettable meal on top of Ponce City Market, and afterward, go enjoy all of the fun rides and games that Skyline Park has to offer.
+There’s no outdoor date that’s more romantic than a sunset dinner overlooking the city at Nine Mile Station.
+The breathtaking open-air date offers a beautiful rooftop view of Buckhead, Downtown, and Midtown, and the food—we’re talking mouth-watering menu options like Scottish Salmon, Beef Tenderloin Carpaccio, Smoked Trout Croquettes, Sesame Crusted Tuna, and more—is just as impressive as the view.
+Physically elevate your next dinner date by bringing your SO to an on-point meal on top of Ponce City Market, and afterward, go enjoy all of the fun rides and games that Skyline Park has to offer.

 You can’t go wrong with a date at the High Museum of Art, and to make your trip to the High a little easier on the pockets, visit on the second Sunday of the month.
-That’s when tickets are on the house, which means you’ll be ever to show your date the High’s KAWS PRINTS, Disrupting Design: Modern Posters, 1900–1940, and—soon enough—What Is Left Unspoken, Love exhibitions all for free.
+That’s when tickets are on the house, which means you’ll be able to show your date exhibitions like Rodin in the United States: Confronting the Modern, Stephen Burks: Shelter in Place, and the works of Deana Lawson all for free.
 Just remember that due to COVID-19 health and safety guidelines, you need to act fast and reserve your free, timed tickets online.
 Once you do that, you’re all set for one of the coolest free dates in the city.

 Fernbank’s monthly event series “Fernbank After Dark” is an adult-only event that happens every second Friday of the month, featuring unique after-hours experiences.
 No, that doesn’t mean sexy time near the dinosaur bones, but visitors do have access to alcohol and live music while enjoying fascinating science demonstrations.
-With upcoming themes like “Night At The Science Museum,” “The Green Scene,” and “Booze and Botanicals,” Fernbank's recurring after-hours event is a surefire way to impress the nature and science lover in your life this spring.
+With upcoming events like their Holiday Party, “Hello, 2023,” and “It’s Electric!”
+Fernbank's recurring after-hours event is a surefire way to impress the natural history and science lover in your life this winter.

 The dinner-and-a-movie formula is pretty hard to screw up, but if you’re still willing to take our advice, skip the chains and opt for a movie going experience that will transport you and your date back in time: the legendary Starlight Drive-In.
-For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car—all for $10.
+For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car all for $10—just be sure to bundle up.
 Plus, you’ll be able to look up at a big giant screen like they used to do in old romantic movies.